penguinmishra/leetcode/README.md

 ### Purpose
-- I wanted a repo to add java solutions to the problems posted on leetcode.
+- A repo to add java solutions to the problems posted on leetcode.
 So, this is the one.
+- Below is the list which provides direct links to the respective problems.
+- Additionally, each java solution file has a link to the actual problem statement.
+- You can create a PR for review and if it works, I shall approve the PR and add it as a solution to the problem. :slightly_smiling_face:

 ### Problems & their links:
 | Problem | Category | Problem Link |